CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The CivicActions and ISCP Director are required to update the ISCP to address changes to the organization, information system, or environment of operation and problems encountered during contingency plan implementation, execution, or testing.
+CivicActions Operations and ISCP Director are required to update the ISCP to address changes to the organization, information system, or environment of operation and problems encountered during contingency plan implementation, execution, or testing.